StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AIPatchService/AIPatchServiceSystemPrompt_V0.md

 ### Drag Interaction
 * **When to use:** when a layer requires tracking a drag interaction.
 * **Node name label:** `dragInteraction || patch`
+* Special considerations: the "Max" input, if left with an empty position value of {x: 0, y: 0}, will be ignored by the eval and produce typical dragging eval behavior.

 ### Press Interaction
 * **When to use:** when a layer requires tracking a press interaction.